theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 JSON and MongoDB is very well-suited for storing JSON data.

 Follow [this tutorial](https://docs.mongodb.com/v3.2/tutorial/) on how to install MongoDB.

-## Installing Python

-This runs Python 2.7.9 or above, so [install Python 2.7.13](https://www.python.org/downloads/release/python-2713/)

-I used Pipenv, a Python dependency manager, to track and manage the packages installed.

-This is so everyone else can reproduce the Python environment I have on my laptop/desktop.

 ### Setting up Pipenv